rso16/mysql/readme.md

-mysqlHandler requires the following package(s) installed with : sudo apt-get install libmysqlclient-dev
+mysqlHandler requires the following package(s) installed with this command: sudo apt-get install libmysqlclient-dev